cakephp/docs/en/appendices/2-3-migration-guide.rst

 - MediaView is deprecated, and you can use new features in :php:class:`CakeResponse` to achieve the same results.
 - Serialization in Json and Xml views has been moved to ``_serialize()``
+- beforeRender and afterRender callbacks are now being called in Json and Xml views when using view templates.

 Helpers
 =======